dragonflydb/documentation/docs/command-reference/strings/psetex.md

 - Use `PSETEX` when you need millisecond precision to expire temporary data.
   It is especially useful in distributed environments where low latency network communication requires precise control over key expiration times.
-- For keys that need expiration times above a second but for which millisecond precision is not strictly necessary, consider using the `SETEX` command to keep your code simpler.
+- For keys that need expiration times above a second but for which millisecond precision is not strictly necessary, consider using the [`SETEX`](setex.md) command to keep your code simpler.
+- Consider using the [`SET`](set.md) command with `PX` option to replace `PSETEX`.

 ## Common Mistakes